News:

 Stephen@whatfrogs.org

-Stephen Nyman has been studying and observing amphibians for more than 35 years, beginning on the East Coast, mostly in New Jersey, Rhode Island, and New York.
+Stephen Nyman has studied and observed amphibians for more than 35 years, beginning on the East Coast, mostly in New Jersey, Rhode Island, and New York.
 He has a Masters degree in Ecology from Rutgers University and a PhD in Biological Sciences from the University of Rhode Island.
-His research interests have included the distribution and larval ecology of co-occurring, pond-breeding salamanders (Ambystoma species); the role that larval amphibians play—as consumers of algae and invertebrates—in structuring communities within temporary ponds; cannibalism in larval salamanders; ecology and behavior in a population of Cascade torrent salamander (Rhyacotriton cascadae); and since 2013 has been formulating research questions regarding Oregon spotted frog (Rana pretiosa).
+His research interests have included the distribution and larval ecology of co-occurring, pond-breeding salamanders (Ambystoma species); the role that larval amphibians play—as consumers of algae and invertebrates—in structuring communities within temporary ponds; cannibalism in larval salamanders; ecology and behavior in a population of Cascade torrent salamander (Rhyacotriton cascadae); and since 2013 has been formulating research questions regarding Oregon Spotted Frog (Rana pretiosa).

 Stephen has lived in Bellingham since 1989, from which he has had the great pleasure to do field work in eastern and western Washington, Oregon, California, and Colorado, and become familiar with a wide variety of species in diverse environments.
 He conducts specialized studies of amphibians, including surveys and habitat assessments for federal and state-listed species.
 He is also an avid amateur photographer, and is keenly interested in the conservation of amphibians and preservation of natural places.